 - Read books about friendships.
 Some good books to share with babies and toddlers include the following: My Friend and I (Lisa Jahn-Clough), Big Al (Andrew Clements), Little Blue and Little Yellow (Leo Lionni), Gossie and Gertie (Olivier Dunrea), My Friends (Taro Gomi), or How Do Dinosaurs Play With Their Friends?
 (Jane Yolen).

 What’s Going On With You?

 What is important to remember is that to nurture your child’s healthy development and self-esteem, your child needs you to accept her for who she is.
-This means encouraging her strengths (e.g., her ability to play on her own, or to observe what’s going on around her carefully), and providing support when she needs it (visiting and exploring a new class in child care to help her feel comfortable).
+This means encouraging strengths (e.g., ability to play on their own, or to observe what’s going on around them carefully), and providing support when they need it (visiting and exploring a new class in child care to help her feel comfortable).

 When you notice and appreciate how you and your child are the same, and different, you can modify the way you parent in order to meet your child’s individual needs.
 This helps your child feel loved, confident, important, and capable.
 Your sensitive parenting helps your child know and feel good about himself as he grows and learns.

 If you see your child exhibiting any of the following behaviors, consider seeking the guidance of a trusted health care provider or child development professional to be sure your child’s social development is on track.